CopernicaMarketingSoftware/Documentation/Publisher/en/selections-conditions-partcondition.md

 sorted version of your database.
 You can choose one or multiple fields, choose an offset and set the amount of profiles to include.

+You can find the article about all other conditions [here](./selections-conditions).

 ## Variables

 ### Ordered fields